kevinoliveira/kevinoliveira.github.io/posts/helloworld.md

 published: true
 ---

-this is the very beginning[^1] of this site/blog, and i hope for the best.
+this is the very beginning of this site/blog, and i hope for the best.

 if you are wondering why the date is wrong, it's not wrong, i discovery time travel.

-[^1]: this was not written before internet.
+**PS:** this was not written before internet.